 <system.net> <defaultProxy enabled="true"> <proxy bypassonlocal="true" proxyaddress="http://proxy.domain.org:8888/" /> </defaultProxy> </system.net>

-Additional properties are allowed inside the proxy tag to specify the required settings like
+The proxy tag allows additional properties to specify required settings like

 <proxy autoDetect="true|false|unspecified" bypassonlocal="true|false|unspecified" proxyaddress="uriString" scriptLocation="uriString" usesystemdefault="true|false|unspecified "/>

-Save the configuration file in the original location.
-Then restart the self-hosted integration runtime Host Service, which picks up the changes.
+Save the configuration file in its original location.
+Then restart the self-hosted integration runtime host service, which picks up the changes.

-To restart the service, use the services applet from the control panel.
+To restart the service, use the services applet from Control Panel.
 Or from Integration Runtime Configuration Manager, select the Stop Service button, and then select Start Service.

-If the service does not start, it's likely that an incorrect XML tag syntax was added in the application configuration file that was edited.
+If the service doesn't start, you likely added incorrect XML tag syntax in the application configuration file that you edited.

 Don't forget to update both diahost.exe.config and diawp.exe.config.

 You also need to make sure that Microsoft Azure is in your company's allow list.
-You can download the list of valid Microsoft Azure IP addresses from the Microsoft Download Center.
+You can download the list of valid Azure IP addresses from Microsoft Download Center.

-Possible symptoms for firewall and proxy server-related issues
+Possible symptoms for issues related to the firewall and proxy server

-When you try to register the self-hosted integration runtime, you receive the following error: "Failed to register this Integration Runtime node!
-Confirm that the Authentication key is valid and the integration service Host Service is running on this machine."
+When you try to register the self-hosted integration runtime, you receive the following error message: "Failed to register this Integration Runtime node!
+Confirm that the Authentication key is valid and the integration service host service is running on this machine."

 When you open Integration Runtime Configuration Manager, you see a status of Disconnected or Connecting.
-When you're viewing Windows event logs, under Event Viewer > Application and Services Logs > Microsoft Integration Runtime, you see error messages like this one:
+When you view Windows event logs, under Event Viewer > Application and Services Logs > Microsoft Integration Runtime, you see error messages like this one:

 Unable to connect to the remote server A component of Integration Runtime has become unresponsive and restarts automatically.
 Component name: Integration Runtime (Self-hosted).

-If you use PowerShell to encrypt credentials from another machine (in the network) other than where the self-hosted integration runtime is installed, you can enable the Remote Access from Intranet option.
-If you run PowerShell to encrypt credentials on the same machine where the self-hosted integration runtime is installed, you can't enable Remote Access from Intranet.
+If you use PowerShell to encrypt credentials from a networked machine other than where you installed the self-hosted integration runtime, you can enable the Remote Access from Intranet option.
+If you run PowerShell to encrypt credentials on the machine where you installed the self-hosted integration runtime, you can't enable Remote Access from Intranet.

-During self-hosted integration runtime setup (version 3.3.xxxx.x later), by default, the self-hosted integration runtime installation disables Remote Access from Intranet on the self-hosted integration runtime machine.
+When you run the self-hosted integration runtime setup version 3.3 or later, by default the self-hosted integration runtime installer disables Remote Access from Intranet on the self-hosted integration runtime machine.

-If you're using a third-party firewall, you can manually open port 8060 (or the user-configured port).
-If you have a firewall problem while setting up the self-hosted integration runtime, try using the following command to install the self-hosted integration runtime without configuring the firewall:
+When you use a firewall from a partner or others, you can manually open port 8060 or the user-configured port.
+If you have a firewall problem while setting up the self-hosted integration runtime, use the following command to install the self-hosted integration runtime without configuring the firewall:

 msiexec /q /i IntegrationRuntime.msi NOFIREWALL=1

-See the following tutorial for step-by-step instructions: Tutorial: Copy on-premises data to cloud.
+For step-by-step instructions, see Tutorial: Copy on-premises data to cloud.